vscode-neovim/vscode-neovim/README.md

 7. `vscode.notify()`: shows a vscode message (see also Nvim's `vim.notify`).
 8. `vscode.to_op()`: A helper for `map-operator`.
 See [code_actions.lua](./runtime/plugin/code_actions.lua) for the usage
-9. `vscode.get_status_item`: Gets a vscode statusbar item.
-Properties can be assigned, which magically updates the statusbar item.
-10. `g:vscode_clipboard`: Clipboard provider using VSCode's clipboard API.
+9. `g:vscode_clipboard`: Clipboard provider using VSCode's clipboard API.
 Used by default when in WSL.
 See `:h g:clipboard` for more details.
 Usage: `let g:clipboard = g:vscode_clipboard`
-11. `vscode.eval()`: evaluate javascript synchronously in vscode and return the result
+10. `vscode.eval()`: evaluate javascript synchronously in vscode and return the result
-12. `vscode.eval_async()`: evaluate javascript asynchronously in vscode
+11. `vscode.eval_async()`: evaluate javascript asynchronously in vscode

 ### vscode.action(name, opts)